PrenSJ2/PrenSJ2/README.md

 <h1 align="center">Hi 👋, I'm Sebastian Prentice</h1>
 <h3 align="center">A Nerd👨‍💻, I have 6+ years of self-trained in HTML, CSS, Javascript & React, and have an entrepreneurial drive with a passion for the new and upcoming web 3 space 🌐.
 I'm also pretty good at python 🐍.
-BSc Computing (Hons) at The University of Buckingham 🎓 🇬🇧, and studied Computer Science at Santa Clara University🎓 🇺🇸.</h3>
+First Class BSc Computing (Hons) at The University of Buckingham 🎓 🇬🇧, and studied Computer Science at Santa Clara University🎓 🇺🇸.</h3>

 - 🔭 I’m currently working at [TutorCruncher](https://tutorcruncher.com/) as a **Junior Developer**